North Center, Chicago: St. Ben's

 St. Ben's is an unofficial neighborhood with boundaries at Irving Park Road on the north, Addison Street on the south, Damen Avenue on the east, and Western Ave. on the west.
 It is named for Saint Benedict's Parish, with its Roman Catholic school, on Leavitt Street.

+Since 2021, St. Ben's has the first Chicago outpost of Dave's Hot Chicken.

 Hamlin Park

 The Hamlin Park neighborhood is bounded by Belmont Avenue on the north, Ravenswood Avenue on the east, the Diversey Parkway on the south and the North Branch of the Chicago River on the west.
 It has its namesake park in the center of the neighborhood.
 This neighborhood also has the northern half of the Julia C. Lathrop Homes, a CHA housing project.

+Politics

+North Center has reliably supported the Democratic Party, and Harris Walz signs were visible in the neighborhood during the 2024 United States presidential election.